How to Develop a Championship Basketball Program

 - Do I have the stamina, motivation, and good health to take on this challenge?

-- What will I get as a result of this?
-What does this mean for me?
+- What will I get as a result of this and what does this mean for me?

 - What will I be able to provide to others as a result of this?

-- What are my top priorities and objectives?
+- Describe my top priorities and objectives?
 What matters the most?

 - What is the foundation of my coaching philosophy?

 These questions aren’t designed to intimidate you!
 We need committed coaches who are ready to guide young people in the correct direction while also teaching them how to play basketball.